 Proposition 218, a statewide initiative approved by the voters in November 1996 and which took effect July 1, 1997, requires property owners approve any change in the method of calculating assessment and any increase in the assessment rate through a ballot procedure.
 An assessment ballot procedure occurred during the formation of CSA 25 in 2006.
 A majority protest was not filed regarding the formula for calculating the annual assessment and the levy of the annual assessment to pay for the services provided by CSA 25.
 The property owners cast majority votes supporting the formula and levy of annual assessment to pay for the services provided by CSA 25.
-Therefore, the formula for calculating the annual assessment has been approved and is in place.
-The formula that is being used to calculate the assessment is the total cost to operate and maintain the storm drain system, landscaped storm drain basin, and the landscaped lot previous year divided equally by the number of parcels receiving a benefit within CSA 25.
+The annual assessment has been approved and is in place.
+The formula for calculating the annual assessment is the total cost to operate and maintain the storm drain system, landscaped storm drain basin, and the landscaped lot previous year divided equally by the number of parcels receiving a benefit within CSA 25.

-Total Cost of Operations & Maintenance - Use of Fund Balance = Assessment

-Number of Parcels
+Total Cost of Operations & Maintenance - Use of Fund Balance = Assessment Number of Parcels